What is an IPO?

 Can I make more than one IPO applications?

 The way IPOs have made money for investors in recent years, it is not surprising to see this in IPO FAQs.
-And the answer is one can only make a single application in his/her name.
+And the answer is one can only make a single application in an IPO in his/her name.
 More than one applications from a single bank account are possible as long as applications are filed under different PANs.
-If more than one applications are detected under a PAN, all applications are liable to be rejected.
+If more than one applications are detected under a PAN in an IPO, all applications are liable to be rejected.

 To get issue-specific IPO grey market and kostak rates, please check out our IPO grey market and discussion section.
 The idea behind this page is to get most IPO FAQs answered but if you have more questions, feel free to ask in comments and we will do our best to answer the same as soon as possible.
 In fact, we will be happy to include such questions in this page on IPO FAQs.